 She is humbled and excited to continue providing leadership and inspiration to others on the Helping Hands Committee as a Chairperson of The Deaf Women of Rochester "to foster a deeper appreciation and recognition of the role of Deaf Women in deaf culture among the deaf as well as the general public.”

 In her free time, she enjoys long walks with her dogs, spending time with her family, traveling, and reading books

-I am a research faculty in the NTID Center on Access Technology and strongly believe Western New York has two seasons: skiing and sailing.
+I am a research faculty in the NTID Center on Culture and Language and strongly believe Western New York has two seasons: skiing and sailing.
 Also, I love shooting photos from different destinations around the world.